ToscaLab/tosca/ascot-esp32c3/devices/light/README.md

 ## Building

+Before any kind of build, run `cargo clean` to remove old builds configurations, and then run `cargo update` to update all dependencies.

-To build the code with the `debug` profile run:
+To build this firmware with the `debug` profile run:

 ```console
 cargo build
 ```

-To build the code with the `release` profile in order to enable some time and size optimizations:
+To build this firmware with a `release` profile which enables all time and memory optimizations run:

 ```console
 cargo build --release